Overview

 2.3 Deprecated (Phase 3)

 Inrupt will make a public announcement when software enters the deprecation phase.
-During this period, releases are limited to critical bug fixes and security issues only.
+A release is deprecated once it is older than 6 months and it is no longer the latest major or minor version.
 No new feature development is done on deprecated major versions of products.
-A version is deprecated once it is no longer the latest major or minor version or 6 months after its release, whichever comes later.
 We recommend customers upgrade to a fully supported version once the version they are on is deprecated.

 2.4 End-of-Life (Phase 4)

-Inrupt will make a public announcement when software enters the end-of-life phase.
-When a major product version reaches End-of-Life, it will no longer receive minor updates or patch releases.
-When a minor product version reaches end-of-life, it will no longer receive patch releases.
+Inrupt will make a public announcement when software enters the End-of-Life phase.
+When a major product version reaches EOL, it will no longer receive minor updates or patch releases.
+When a minor product version reaches EOL, it will no longer receive patch releases.
 In both cases the Inrupt team will not provide support for it.
-Use of software which has reached end-of-life is done at the user’s own risk.
+Use of software which has reached EOL is done at the user’s own risk.

 2.5 Lifecycle Visualization